Service Families

 Welcome to our Leconfield Family…

-Service Families are part of our School Family.
+Service Families are an integral part of our School Family here at Leconfield.

-Please follow this link to apply for a placed at our school: In Year Admissions and Transfers to Leconfield Primary School
+Please follow this link to apply for a place at our school: In year admissions and transfers to Leconfield Primary School

 We ROCK: